muratk5n/thirdwave/en/README.md

 ---

+For full-blown game dynamic result talk to Dr Bruce M. He has a consulting company now apparently.

+---

 68 suggests a final outcome closer to Russia's position.
 No Nato, neutral, but maybe with some military presence, and some sanctions remain in place?